 Design and Technology (DT) Curriculum Statement

 Design and Technology is an inspiring, rigorous and practical subject.
-At Mount Carmel we offerchildren the chance to use creative thinking and design within a defined purpose and tangible outcome.
+At Mount Carmel we offer children the chance to use creative thinking and design within a defined purpose and tangible outcome.
 As soon as children enter our Early Years they will receive a design and technology curriculum which allows them to exercise their creativity through designing and making.
 This involves using a variety of creative and practical activities.
 Skills are taught progressively to ensure that all children are able to learn and practice in order to develop as they move through the school.
 They work in a range of contexts through our topic based approach which allows for cross curricular links to be made.
 Through a variety of creative and practical activities, we teach the knowledge, understanding and skills needed to engage in an iterative process of designing and making.
 The children design and create products that consider function and purpose and which are relevant to a range of sectors (for example, the home, school, leisure, culture, enterprise, industry and the wider environment).

 Children will begin to develop a critical understanding of DT, its impact on daily life and the wider world.
 High-quality design and technology education makes an essential contribution to the creativity, culture, wealth and well-being of the nation.
 Children will develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world.